twallet/habitus/docs/RAILWAY_DEPLOYMENT_PLAN.md

 - Verify PostgreSQL service is created in Railway
 - **Most common issue:** `DATABASE_URL` is not linked to your web service
   - Check if `DATABASE_URL` exists in your web service's Variables tab
-  - If not, manually link it (see Step 3.1.1)
+  - If not, reference it from your PostgreSQL service:
+    1. Go to your web service → "Variables" tab
+    2. Click "New Variable" → "Add Reference"
+    3. Select your PostgreSQL database service
+    4. Select `DATABASE_URL`
+    5. The value should be: `${{your-db-service-name.DATABASE_URL}}`
-  - Copy `DATABASE_URL` from PostgreSQL service to web service if needed
+  - If Railway doesn't provide `DATABASE_URL` directly, construct it from individual PostgreSQL variables
 - Verify PostgreSQL service shows "Active" status in Railway
 - Check Railway logs for database connection errors
 - Ensure both services are in the same Railway project
+- Verify the `DATABASE_URL` reference format: `${{service-name.DATABASE_URL}}`
-- Verify the connection string format is correct: `postgresql://user:password@host:port/database`
+- Railway will automatically resolve the reference to the actual connection string at runtime

 **File Upload Errors:**